Rise High Financial Solutions

 2. Australians Working for Foreign Companies: This category includes Australian citizens or residents who live in Australia, but are currently working remotely for international businesses.

-3. Non-Residents with Foreign Income: Whether they live abroad and earn foreign income, or are temporarily living in Australia whilst working for a foreign company.
+3. Non-Residents with Foreign Income: These individuals live abroad and earn foreign income, or are temporarily living in Australia whilst working for a foreign company.
 This category includes anyone who is not an Australian citizen or resident and is looking to buy a property in Australia.

-Now that we’ve got clarity on some of the scenarios that could represent borrowers with foreign income, what exactly are banks looking for when assessing your application, and what should you keep in mind to assess your eligibility when applying for a loan with foreign income?
+Now that we’ve got clarity on some of the different borrowers with foreign income, what exactly are banks looking for when assessing your application, and what should you keep in mind to assess your eligibility when applying for a loan with foreign income?

 • Citizenship and Residency Status